Part of Core Framework Modules

-These principles form the foundation of how Human System Protocol™ understands behavior, system constraints and change.
+These principles form the foundation of how HSP v3.0 understands behavior, system conditions, protection and change.

-HSP does not see behavior as an isolated problem.
-Behavior is system output: shaped by input, predictive interpretation, operating rules, activation, resource allocation, capacity and feedback.
+Human System Protocol™ does not view behavior as an isolated problem, but as system output: shaped by input, meaning, operating rules, activation, capacity, resource allocation, protection and feedback.

 Foundation

-These principles are practical observations of how human systems function under load, activation, prediction and feedback.
+These core principles describe how human systems function under input, meaning, activation, capacity, protection, system pressure and feedback.

 The purpose of HSP is not to label people.
-The purpose is to make behavior understandable enough to locate where change can begin.
+The purpose is to make behavior understandable enough to see which system layer needs attention.

 Behavior is system output